Where should I plant fennel seeds?

 Yes, you can definitely eat fennel leaves!
 They have a delicate anise flavor and can be used in a variety of dishes.
 Fennel fronds are often used as a garnish or added to salads for a fresh, herbaceous flavor.
 They are also used in soups, stews, and sauces.

-To encourage bushier fennel growth, try pinching of the plant's growing tips.
+To encourage bushier fennel growth, try pinching off the plant's growing tips.
 This practice stimulates branching, preventing the plant from becoming leggy.
 Also, providing adequate nutrients through fertilization supports lush growth, and ensuring proper spacing allows for optimal air circulation and disease prevention.
 Ample sunlight is crucial for fennel's robust development, contributing to a bushier plant with abundant foliage.